aframevr/aframe-school/content.md

 > you are at a live event or workshop and have access to the VR headset, leave
 > this as homework exercises.

-1. Add two entities with `hand-controls`, one for the left hand and one for the right hand.
+1. Add two entities with `hand-controls`, one for the left hand and one for the right hand
-2. Enter VR, see your hands, and press buttons to see the hands animate.
+2. Enter VR, see your hands, and press buttons to see the hands animate

 ---